Brigadirk/based.guide.move/base_recommender_next_js/privacypolicy/privacy.md

 Legal Basis: We process your data based on your consent and our legitimate interest in providing the requested services.

 ## Data Retention
-We do **not** permanently store your data.
-Your questionnaire responses are kept only as long as necessary to generate the analysis and are deleted within 30 days.
+We do **not** store your data at all.
+Your questionnaire responses are processed in real-time to generate your analysis and are never saved to our systems.

 ## Data Sharing With Perplexity AI
 We send the questionnaire content to the Perplexity AI API to generate parts of your personalised report.
 Perplexity processes the data solely to provide the service to us.
-See Perplexity's API privacy statement here: <https://www.perplexity.ai/enterprise-privacy>.
+See Perplexity's API privacy statement here: [https://www.perplexity.ai/enterprise-privacy](https://www.perplexity.ai/enterprise-privacy).

 Perplexity is contractually required to delete prompt and response data after processing and not to use it for model-training or any other purpose.